Lay3rLabs/wavs-hats/README.md

 The hat creation process involves:

 1. The script checks if you're wearing the admin hat, and if not, creates a top hat that you can use as admin
-2. It then requests hat creation through the HatsAVSHatter contract
+2. It then requests hat creation through the HatsAvsHatter contract
 3. WAVS operators detect the request and process it off-chain
 4. The result is then submitted back on-chain
 5. You can check if the hat was created successfully using the CheckCreatorResults script